 ON THIS PAGE: You will read about the scientific research being done now to learn more about brain stem glioma and how to treat it.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+To see other pages, use the menu on the side of your screen.

 Doctors are working to learn more about brain stem glioma, ways to prevent it, how to best treat it, and how to provide the best care to children diagnosed with this disease.
 The following areas of research may include new options for patients through clinical trials .
 Always talk with your child’s doctor about the diagnostic and treatment options best for your child.

 - Improved radiation therapy.
 Conformal radiation therapy is a way to give high doses of radiation directly to a tumor and not healthy tissue.
 This technique creates detailed, three-dimensional maps of the brain and tumor so doctors know exactly where to deliver the radiation therapy.
 In addition, drugs designed to enhance the effectiveness of radiation therapy or to slow or stop tumor growth are also being studied.

 - Immunotherapy.
-Immunotherapy (also called biologic therapy) is designed to boost the body's natural defenses to fight the cancer.
+Immunotherapy, also called biologic therapy, is designed to boost the body's natural defenses to fight the cancer.
 It uses materials made either by the body or in a laboratory to improve, target, or restore immune system function.
 For brain stem glioma, doctors are researching vaccines that may treat the tumor.
-Learn more about immunotherapy .
+Learn more about immunotherapy and cancer vaccines .

 - New ways to give chemotherapy.
 The blood-brain barrier, which normally serves to protect the brain and spinal cord from damaging chemicals, also keeps out many types of chemotherapy.
 New methods of giving chemotherapy called convection enhanced delivery are also being studied.
 This method uses a narrow tube called a catheter that is placed into the brain so chemotherapy can be directed at the tumor.

 - Palliative care.
 Clinical trials are underway to find better ways of reducing symptoms and side effects of current brain stem glioma treatments in order to improve patients’ comfort and quality of life.